-The STATIC_PARAM is the static parameterization struct discussed in the earlier section FFT Static Parameters.
-This defines the static parameters for the FFT.
+The STATIC_PARAM is the static parameterization struct that defines the static parameters for the FFT.

 Both the input and output data are supplied to the function as arrays (INPUT_DATA_ARRAY and OUTPUT_DATA_ARRAY).
 In the final implementation, the ports on the FFT RTL block will be implemented as AXI4-Stream ports.
 Xilinx recommends always using the FFT function in a region using dataflow optimization (set_directive_dataflow), because this ensures the arrays are implemented as streaming arrays.
 An alternative is to specify both arrays as streaming using the set_directive_stream command.